-While a shift towards plant-based foods is not in itself a solution to global hunger and food insecurity, there are immense and layered benefits which make it a necessary and critical component of meaningful solutions.
+While a shift towards plant-based foods is not in itself a solution to global hunger and food insecurity, there are immense and myriad benefits that make it a necessary and critical component of meaningful solutions.

 Is There Food Scarcity?

-On paper, there are enough global calories to feed 9—10 billion people (with population less than 8 billion).
-This doesn’t hold, however, when more than a third of the world’s edible crops are fed to livestock.
+On paper, there are enough global calories to feed 10+ billion people (with population around 8 billion in 2021).
+This doesn’t hold up, however, when more than a third of the world’s edible crops are fed to livestock.
 Hence, one factor in why we can simultaneously have an abundance of calories grown and food scarcity in application.

 The problem is greater than the logistical storage and distribution issues.
 Livestock are extremely inefficient converters of food.
 That is, they consume much more food than they produce (in both calories and protein).
 They are also highly resource-intensive, requiring much more land, water, and energy than eating plant-based foods directly.

 Many of the “extra” global calories are redistributed away from those who need it most and used as livestock feed to produce animal-sourced foods for those who can afford it most.